Audio Hero Privacy Policy

 Audio Hero does not use analytics platforms, advertising networks, or user tracking of any kind.
 There is no Audio Hero server collecting your activity.

-The third-party services listed in Section 2.2 are contacted directly from your PC, only when you use the feature they power.
+The third-party services listed in Section 2.2 (and the PC-streamed web players in Section 2.4) are contacted directly from your PC, only when you use the feature they power.
 Each of those services has its own privacy policy that governs what they do with the requests they receive:

 - Microsoft Privacy Statement (covers the Microsoft Store)